Townhouse in Baltimore City sells for $325,000

 Interested in homes for sale in Baltimore City?
-A historic property located at 113 Burnett Street in Baltimore City was sold on April 27, 2023.
-The $325,000 purchase price works out to $330 per square foot.
-The house, built in 1900, has an interior space of 984 square feet.
-The house is situated on a 672-square-foot lot.
+A historic house located at 524 South Kenwood Avenue in Baltimore City has new owners.
+The 1,644-square-foot property, built in 1910, was sold on April 28, 2023.
+The $325,000 purchase price works out to $198 per square foot.
+The house is situated on a 945-square-foot lot.

 The median price per square foot for a home in Baltimore City decreased in the past week to $155.
 In total, 240 residential real estate sales were recorded in the area during the past week, with an average price of $243,550.
 The average price per square foot was $168.
 A house in Baltimore that sold for $1.3 million tops the list of the most expensive residential real estate sales in Baltimore City in the past week.